tdmms/tdmms_DL/README.md

 This repository provides information for utilizing Deep-learning based image segmentation algorithms for detecting atomically thin two-dimensional materials in the optical microscopy images.
 The related publications are:

 * "Autonomous robotic searching and assembly of two-dimensional crystals to build van der Waals superlattices," Satoru Masubuchi *et al.*, Nature Communications **9**, Article number: 1413 (2018).
-* "Deep-Learning-Based Image Segmentation Integrated with Optical Microscopy for Automatically Searching for Two-Dimensional Materials," Satoru Masubuchi *et al.*, (under review)
+* "Deep-Learning-Based Image Segmentation Integrated with Optical Microscopy for Automatically Searching for Two-Dimensional Materials," Satoru Masubuchi *et al.*, npj 2D Materials and Applications (in print)

 We also provide the training datasets, and trained model weights at https://doi.org/10.6084/m9.figshare.xxxxxxxx.